1992 – present (31 years)

-Weezer started in Los Angeles, California when Rivers Cuomo joined with Patrick Wilson, Matt Sharp, and Jason Cropper, who was later replaced by Brian Bell), and their friend Karl Koch.
+Weezer started in Los Angeles, California when Rivers Cuomo joined with Patrick Wilson, Matt Sharp, Jason Cropper (who was later replaced by Brian Bell), and their friend Karl Koch.
 Five weeks after forming, they had their first gig, opening for Dogstar at Raji's Bar and Ribshack on Hollywood Boulevard.
 Weezer began playing clubs to small audiences around L.A. and recording homemade demos.
 The group soon received attention from various A&R reps, and the guys were signed on June 26, 1993 by Todd Sullivan, an A&R rep from Geffen Records.
 The band became a part of the DGC label (which later turned into Interscope).

 "The Blue Album" (1993-1994)